agilepro/epiconsciousness/docs/Ethics/views-on-objective-morality.md

 However, if I disagree that Yahweh did this, does not make deistic moral law subjective.
 My disagreement with your theory about God setting the moral laws does not make the theory about morals laws subjective.
 Similarly, your disagreement about my moral theory, does not make my moral theory subjective either.
 The theory does not rely on any person's subjective opinion, and that makes the theory objective.
 It is important to understand what we mean by objective and subjective.

+**So, by your logic, lying is only “bad” because it’s inconvenient for society’s survival?** - The answer should be obvious.
+Survival is not a "convenience" it is the essential element of existence.
+If you don't survive, you don't exist, and then morality is meaningless.
+By definition survival is "good" for everything that "exists".

+**Conveniently, that makes you (and people like you) the final authority on what’s right and wrong, based on what you personally think works best.** - Have you understood nothing?
+Morality depends not one bit on what people personally think.
+Survival is a cold, hard fat that has nothing to do with opinions.

+**But what happens when society shifts and decides lying, cheating, or even worse things are acceptable for "the greater good"?** - Only time will tell, but you have to be a genius to see that the society built on lying will corrode from within.
+It does not matter what the founders of such a society thinks.

+**Without an unchanging standard, morality becomes nothing but preference and convenience.** - Again, you arguing against some other idea.
+Go talk to them.
+I never said that morality depends on preference.

+**Nazi Germany, for instance, decided that certain groups were “unfit” for society’s advancement.
+Was that suddenly “good” because it was beneficial for them?** - It was not good.
+And they did not survive.
+The proof that what they were doing was bad if clearly evident that they only lasted a few years.
+This is an excellent example of how morality is precisely what I say it is.